cyb3rmonk/reply-all-auto-cc/README.md

 - Modifying Cc field through the WebExtension API makes Thunderbird move the focus to the Cc field.
-Since this is not a useful default focus for most messages, the add-on manually moves the focus after changing it (body for replies, To: for the rest).
+Since this is not a useful default focus for most messages, the add-on manually moves the focus after changing cc (body for replies, To: for the rest).
 However, the best behavior would be to leave focus untouched so the manual focus logic will be remove if/when the "edit cc moves focus to cc" bug is fixed in thunderbird